lbaehren/prometheus-sumo/documentation/pages/Tools/zoom.md

 \section zoom_cpp C++ bindings for ZOOM

-The YAZ++ library includes an implementation of the C++ binding for ZOOM, enabling quick, easy development of client applications.
+The \ref yaz_yazpp library includes an implementation of the C++ binding for ZOOM, enabling quick, easy development of client applications.

 For example, here is a tiny Z39.50 client that fetches and displays the MARC